I Love Lucca

 The park also offers a nice (and shaded!) picnic area, with wooden tables, so when it's really hot in Lucca, it is still a nice place to spend the day even for those who'd like to stay closer to the ground.

-And once you've enjoyed the trees, you can take a short (30mn) walk from the park to the 11th century Fortezza delle Verrucole, ask the instructors in the park for directions, it's faily easy and you really can't get lost.
+And once you've enjoyed the trees, you can take a short (30mn) walk from the park to the 11th century Fortezza delle Verrucole, ask the instructors in the park for directions, it's fairly easy and you really can't get lost.

-Tuscany: The Lido di Camaiore Ice Rink
+The Lido di Camaiore Ice Rink

-Picture of Inside View So what do we do in the off-season, when there are no weddings in Lucca?
+So what do we do in the off-season, when there are no weddings in Lucca?
 Seasonal activities include picking olives in November, skiing, the closest ski resort is Abetone, about an hour North-West of Lucca, and ice skating.

 In December there is usually an open-air ice rink in Lucca, in Piazza Grande.
 Then there is at least one open year round in Cerreto Laghi, an hour and a half North.
 In January and February though, the closest one is a small ice rink under a tent in Lido di Camaiore, 30 minutes away, by the beach.